wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 27 And they bid their roaring engines utter their voices, in London, their chief city, that had been silent many years, even those in the great tower,* which was built by William the conqueror, more than seven hundred years ago.

+* On this occasion they fired their tower guns, which had not been done since Nelson's victory.

 28 Their joy was unbounded, for they had overcome one of the strong ships of Columbia.

 29 Now the slain and the wounded on board the Chesapeake, were an hundred two score and four ; and there fell of the servants of the king about two hundred.

-30 Amongst the slain of Columbia were also Augustus, whose sur-name was Ludlow, and another brave officer whose name was While.
+30 Amongst the slain of Columbia were also Augustus, whose sur-name was Ludlow, and another brave officer whose name was White.

 31 And when the people of Columbia heard of a truth that Lawrence was slain, they mourned for him many days.

 32 His body was conveyed to a place called Halifax, in the province of the king, where they honored his name, and buried him for a while.

-* On this occasion they fired their tower guns, which had not been done since Nelson's victory.

 [134]